 We’d love you to get involved with this project.
 You can email us your info to email@example.com or post a name directly on the ‘submit name’ link.

-March 2017 UPDATE: Thank you for all the submissions we now have over 1,000 names in the database with articles, info, memories and photos coming in.
+Thank you for all the submissions in the database.
+In addition some people have articles, info, memories and photos.
 We’ll show everything, that comes in, at some point soon, please bear with us.
 We still need more… Email your stories today!

 Would you like to contribute regularly to the site?
 Let us know.